SystangoTechnologies/Hapiness/README.md

   3. Start the server in daemon thread using cmd: $ docker-compose up -d
   4. Stop the server using cmd : $ docker-compose down

+In case you are willing to use this project as is (i.e. without external mongodb installation), the docker-compose provided with this project should suffice.
+It brings along a _mongodb_ service which stores the data in the _/db/data_ directory.
+But in case you wish to use your existing MongoDB installation then please remove the _mongodb_ service from the docker-compose.yml file and correct the database_url environment variable.

 ## REST API Versioning
 Hapiness now supports versioning out of the box.
 For sample purposes, v1 and v2 folders with appropriate route handlers are shared with this boilerplate.
 The versioning is done at the router's level only.
 Services are still placed at a single place with no support for versioning.

 ## Testing
 Hapiness now supports writting unit test cases using 'Mocha' and 'Supertest' node packages.